sloely

 How Marigolds Control Pests Organically

-Marigolds – along with garlic and chives – are one of the most useful companion plants in your vegetable garden as they can control all sorts of pest organically in all sorts of different ways.
+Marigolds are one of the most useful companion plants in your vegetable garden as they can control all sorts of pest organically in very different ways :

-• Keep pests off prize vegetables as a trap crop
+3. Keep pests like slugs off prize vegetables as a trap crop

 We can also use pretty marigolds to attract pollinators all summer long.